Reflecting on experience

 - Private reflections can take on any form and language you want.
 You can be as creative or structured as you want as long as you ensure you go through the reflective process of self-questioning.

-- Reflection for an assignment often requires a particular language and structure and should always follow the guidelines provided.
+- Reflection for an assignment often requires a particular language and structure.
+You should therefore always follow the guidelines provided by the staff who assess the assignment.
 Moreover, here you might want to keep somethings private – that’s okay.
 You should never share something you are not comfortable with.

 More information about the different places reflection may happen and how to produce reflections for assignments can be found on: